unisonweb/unison/unison-src/transcripts/formatter.md

 {{
 A Doc before a type
 }}
-type Optional   a = More Text
+structural type Optional   a = More Text
   | Some
   | Other   a
   | None Nat